fubark/cosmic/README.md

 # Cosmic

-Cosmic will be a single binary tool that lets you build apps (UI, Games, CLI) with just Javascript/TS.
-It will provide a text editor, graphics/animation/ui api, a script runtime and bundler to distribute your app.
-You won't need any additional tools.
-There's also plans to create an alternative scripting language called XScript.
+Cosmic will be a simple and productive JavaScript/WASM runtime.
+It aims to have broad applications with a rich standard library.
+It also aims to streamline development tooling to provide everything you'll need to ship and maintain software.

 ## Progress
 The Cosmic API is subject to change during the Alpha version.
 After version 1.0, the API will remain backwards compatible until the next major version.
-- Cosmic Alpha version (*In progress.*)
+- Cosmic Alpha version (*In progress.*, [Website](https://cosmic-js.com))
   - Javascript API (*In progress.*)
   - Wasm/Wasi API (*Not started.*)